Improved filters, search, and sort on Members directory

 Using a jquery slider would solve some of the horizontal issues on page load, but with a long vertical list, it would push all the content way down the page when the options were expanded.
 On some resolutions, this could mean that users have to scroll up and down whenever they want to use filters.

-#25 Updated by Matt Gold over 7 years ago
+#25 Updated by Matt Gold about 10 years ago

 but with a long vertical list, it would push all the content way down the page when the options were expanded.